To apply for an on, off or club alcohol licence follow these steps:

 5. Calculate your fee

-You need to pay a non-refundable fee with your application.
-You can use the information on the application form to calculate your fee.
+You will pay a non-refundable fee with your application.
+There is information on the application form to help you calculate your fee.

 6. Apply and submit your application